Omar-Arabi1/cliper/README.md

-  it takes in an optional `--filter` option it allows you to filter the results on a certain date the date that will be given will be the creation date which you could see when listing your clipboard you have to provide it exactly how it is and in the same format Y-M-D if it doesn't find anything with that creation date it will give no output
+  it takes in an optional `--filter` option it allows you to filter the results on a certain date the date that will be given will be the creation date which you could see when listing your clipboard you have to provide it exactly how it is and in the same format **Y-M-D** if it doesn't find anything with that creation date it will give no output

+  an example on how it could be used:

+  `>>> cliper search gee --filter Y-M-D`